Composability is currently an Early Access Feature in Alpha status.

 The tutorial consists of two parts:

-2. The second part shows how to compose existing workflows on different domains into a single workflow and the benefits this brings.
+2. The second part shows how to compose existing workflows on different sync domains into a single workflow and the benefits this brings.

 The Daml models are shipped with the Canton release in the daml/CantonExamples folder in the modules Iou and Paint.
 The configuration and the steps are available in the examples/05-composability folder of the Canton release.
 To run the workflow, start Canton from the release’s root folder as follows: